babsonnexus/stream-link-manager-for-channels/README.md

 ### I set the scheduler for a certain time and it is running hours earlier/later. | The time showing in the logs is wrong.
 Follow the directions related to "TIMEZONE" in the installation steps above.

+### I never see anything in the "Live Process Log (While Running)" block
+This block is just an indicator to let you know nothing is stuck and that things are still running in the background.
+For actions that last less than a couple of seconds, not enough time will pass to begin to fill it in.
+For anything longer, you will see information fill up to the top, but it will all clear out when the process finishes running.
+However, there are some issues with certain browsers like Safari where it seems incapable of displaying what is happening.
+Rest assured that although the background process is running as expected, you can always verify in the logs if desired.

 ### Additional questions or issues
 Please ask at the [Channels DVR Community Message Board](https://community.getchannels.com/t/39684).